-From Budapest to Amsterdam, I journaled our river cruise every day for our entire 15-day trip.
+I journaled our river cruise every day for our entire 15-day cruise to Amsterdam.
 It was a helpful great record of what a European river cruise is really like.
 This was my first entry, the good, the bad and … you know the rest.
 I hope you enjoy my tale.

 Today was check-in day on Viking Bragi, the ship that will take us on our Budapest to Amsterdam river cruise.
 Lucky us: While other passengers were struggling with flights and transfers, we had the morning to ourselves and could walk to the ship at our leisure.